 Refresh and access tokens: When a user grants your application access, the OAuth 2.0 authorization server provides your application with refresh and access tokens.
 These tokens are only valid for the scope requested.
 Your application uses access tokens to authorize API calls.
 Access tokens expire, but refresh tokens do not.
 Your application can use a refresh token to acquire a new access token.

 Client ID and client secret: These strings uniquely identify your application and are used to acquire tokens.
-They are created for your project on the Developers Console.
+They are created for your project on the API Console.
 There are three types of client IDs, so be sure to get the correct type for your application:

 Using API keys